Addressing Urgent Needs

-The overarching goal of the Equity Research Action Colation is to establish an interdisciplinary, multi-organization, action-oriented research-policy coalition.
+The overarching goal of the Equity Research Action Coalition is to establish an interdisciplinary, multi-organization, action-oriented, research-policy coalition.
 The Coalition will:

 Create a national repository for research, programs, and policies found to strengthen the health and well-being of Black, Indigenous, and other children of color and their families and communities.

 Systematically examine the wholistic experiences of Black, Indigenous, and other children of color and their families from prenatally through adolescence.

 Develop actionable anti-bias/anti-racist policies and practices to eradicate the impact of racism and all its consequences on the lives of Black, Indigenous, and other children of color and their families.

 Support the development of diverse junior scholars, practitioners, and policymakers interested in Black, Indigenous, and other children of color's early experiences.